maljovec/samply/README.rst

    (available for hypercube)
  *

-Including:
- * Uniform sampling of a n-dimensional ball
- * Uniform sampling of the directions on an n-dimensional sphere
- * Sampling the Grassmannian Atlas
- * An approximate Centroidal Voronoi Tessellation using a Probabilistic Lloyd's Algorithm
- * An approximate Constrained Centroidal Voronoi Tessellation on an n-sphere

 The python CVT code is adapted from a C++ implementation provided by Carlos Correa.
 The Grassmannian sampler is adapted from code from Shusen Liu.